AequilibraE/aequilibrae/docs/source/project.rst

 .. note::
-   This portion of AequilibraE is under intense development, and important changes to the project structure and the API should be expected until at least version 0.7.
-Versions 0.8 and beyond should see a much more stable API
+   This portion of AequilibraE is under intense development, and important changes to the project structure and the API should be expected until at least version 0.7.X.
+Versions 0.8 and beyond should see a much more stable API, with new capabilities being incorporated in each release.

 Project structure
 -----------------